Denver East High School shooting: 2 staff members shot, police search for suspect

 Thomas said that police had a search warrant for the suspect's home and knew where he might be hiding.
 They said that they expected to apprehend him very soon.

+Initially the suspect was not identified because he is a juvenile.
+However, as the manhunt stretched on into the afternoon, Denver police identified Lyle and said he is wanted for attempted homicide.
+He's described as a 5-foot, 5-inch Black male who weighs 150 pounds.
+He has black hair and brown eyes and was last seen wearing a green hoodie.

-Because the suspect is a juvenile, his name was not released, but Denver Mayor Michael Hancock said that he is African American, an East High School student, and was wearing a hoodie with an astronaut decoration and was considered armed and dangerous.
+Denver Mayor Michael Hancock said Lyle's hoodie has an astronaut decoration on it and he and was considered armed and dangerous.

+Denver police said Lyle is believed to be associated with a red 2005 Volvo XC90 with Colorado license plate No. BSCW10.
+Anyone with information on Lyle or the vehicle should call 911 or Metro Denver Crime Stoppers at 720-913-7867.

+Late Wednesday, a spokeswoman for the Cherry Creek School District confirmed that Lyle had been "removed" from Overland High School in Aurora for "violations" of board policy, according to the Denver Gazette's news partner 9News.

 Officials said paramedics were at the school at the time of the shooting, treating a student who was having an allergic reaction.
 They said it was fortunate because the paramedics were able to immediately treat the victims and transport them.